Wanna-be development economist.

 with Yaping Shan & Mandar Oak.

-In brief, we explore Shari’ah compliant, profit-loss-sharing microfinance contracts.
+We explore Shari’ah compliant, profit-loss-sharing microfinance contracts.
 We show that these contracts offer better insurance for borrowers, but also increase incentives for strategic default.
 We then introduce a novel mechanism to limit strategic default.
 This mechanism is joint liability in truthfully reporting realised profits as a way for the MFI to leverage private (local) information.
 When local knowledge is sufficiently high, we show PLS contracts, with our new mechanism, can outperform interest-bearing loans.

 On the Origins of Misogyny.
 (Submitted)